Ask yourself the question, Did You Know? And check out these short facts about Anchorage.

 In the Spring of 1909, a homesteader named Thomas Jeter built a cabin on a lake that became known as Jeter Lake.

-However, the Chugach National Forest covered a vast area of what is now Anchorage and that land was closed to homesteading.
+However, the Chugach National Forest covered a vast area of what is now Anchorage and there was a law against homesteading.

-Jeter was forced to give up his homestead.
+Authorities forced Jeter to give up his homestead.

-Soon after, Spenard convinced the Anchorage community folks to help cut down trees to build a logging trail from 9th Avenue and L Street, across Chester and Fish Creek to Jeter Lake, so they could haul lumber to the Anchorage town site.
+Soon after, Spenard convinced the Anchorage community folks to help cut down trees to build a logging trail.
+The corduroy road they created, ran from 9th Avenue and L Street, across Chester and Fish Creek to Jeter Lake, so they could haul lumber to the Anchorage town site.

-Did you know that the trail was later named Spenard Road and Jeter Lake became known as Spenard Lake?
+In the following years, that trail became known as Spenard Road and Jeter Lake became Spenard Lake.

 In the summer of 1922, Cap Lathrop began the Alaska Moving Picture Corp.